QaidamGhost/isochron_burial_dating/README.md

  - Erlanger, Erica D., Darryl E. Granger, and Ryan J. Gibbon.
 "Rock uplift rates in South Africa from isochron burial dating of fluvial and marine terraces."
 Geology 40.11 (2012): 1019-1022.
  - Gibbon, Ryan J., et al. "Early Acheulean technology in the Rietputs Formation, South Africa, dated with cosmogenic nuclides."
 Journal of Human Evolution 56.2 (2009): 152-160.
  - Granger, D. E. "Cosmogenic nuclide burial dating in archaeology and paleoanthropology."
 (2014): 81-97.
+ - Hidy, Alan J., et al. "A geologically constrained Monte Carlo approach to modeling exposure ages from profiles of cosmogenic nuclides: An example from Lees Ferry, Arizona."
+Geochemistry, Geophysics, Geosystems 11.9 (2010).
  - Lupker, Maarten, et al. "10Be-derived Himalayan denudation rates and sediment budgets in the Ganga basin."
 Earth and Planetary Science Letters 333 (2012): 146-156.
  - Mahon, Keith I. "The New “York” regression: Application of an improved statistical method to geochemistry."
 International Geology Review 38.4 (1996): 293-303.
  - Titterington, D. Michael, and Alex N. Halliday.
 "On the fitting of parallel isochrons and the method of maximum likelihood."
 Chemical Geology 26.3-4 (1979): 183-195.